 Piano Buyers Guide

 Whether you’re new to playing pianos or you’ve been playing for years, if you haven’t looked at the market for pianos, you’re in for a surprise.
 While piano manufacturers and dealers like to focus their marketing on the timeless quality of acoustic pianos, the industry itself is in a major state of change.
 The value of the dollar, especially against the euro, has made the price of European pianos volatile.
 At the same time, pianos from Asia, especially from China have dramatically improved in quality – with an emphasis on dramatic.
 Japanese piano makers have shifted a giant percentage of their production to both China and Indonesia and even some of those pianos that say made in Japan are actually partially made in Indonesia and China and then finished in Japan.
 Finally American Piano companies have chosen to compete in a variety of ways.
-The Nashville based Baldwin piano company moved the majority of their manufacturing off shore keeping their time honored recipes for grand piano materials and their time honored upright piano designs.
+The Nashville based Baldwin piano company moved the majority of their manufacturing off shore keeping their time honored recipes for grand piano components and their time honored upright piano designs.
 The Mason & Hamlin company made a huge investment in America making their piano more advanced with space age action materials that will out last us all.
-The other major American piano company Steinway & Sons was sold yet again this time to a hedge fund manager who made his fortune in the sub-prime housing market of the late 90’s.
+They have also partnered with a Chinese piano company to have two lower lines made overseas.
+The other major American piano company Steinway & Sons was sold yet again this time in 2013 to a hedge fund manager who made his fortune in the sub-prime housing market of the late 90’s.
+Steinway manufacturers 3 lines of pianos.
+The Steinway & Sons sold in the USA is manufactured in Queens , New York, the Boston manufactured by Kawai mostly in Japan with some parts coming from Indonesia on the lower models and the Essex manufactured by Pearl River in China.
 But market changes are only one part of the story.
 The Internet has completely changed how people research and buy their pianos.
-In particular, the Net has created some major research points, such as Piano World, the the bi-annual book and online resource pianobuyer.com and to a lesser extent, The Blue Book of Pianos.
+In particular, the Net has created some major research points, such as Piano World, the the bi-annual book and online resource pianobuyer.com, Piano Price Point, and to a lesser extent, The Blue Book of Pianos.
 (We’ve found the pianobuyer.com site has the most accurate piano pricing information while the Bluebook of pianos is either out of date or completely inaccurate and clearly is not intent on serving the public with the most up to date information.)

 Understanding The Piano Buyers Market: The Quality Value Level, The Premium Level, The Luxury Level

 As we have said, the market for pianos has changed from even five years ago.
 For example, if you’ve heard that Asian pianos made in China, Korea and Indonesia are inferior in quality, that’s now a myth.
 Over the last decade, two important changes have taken place.
-First, the major Chinese and Korean manufacturers have all established relationships with world class piano designers from both America and Europe.
-These designers have completely revamped many scale designs within their lines and in some cases the entire line such as Ritmuller designed by the legendary Lothar Thoma and Weber/ Young Chang redesigned by the respected American designer Del Fandrich.
+First, the major Asian manufacturers established relationships with world class piano designers from both America and Europe.
+These designers have completely revamped many scale designs within their lines and in some cases the entire line such as Ritmuller designed by the legendary Lothar Thoma.
 Second, European and American piano manufacturers have either opened their own factories or established joint ventures and OEM manufacturing relationships with Chinese and Korean piano manufacturers, which has transformed the industry from regional to global.
 Virtually all major Asian manufacturers have improved their manufacturing techniques and quality control significantly.
 There is also such a free interchange of parts that it is now common for pianos to be assembled in Asia with high quality parts made in America or Europe.
+Visa versa pianos are now assembled in Europe with parts made in Asia and Europe.
 In turn, this has also led to a substantial increase in the quality of parts made in Asia.
 It’s also common for parts or partially finished pianos from China to be shipped to Europe and then completed by European Masters in their home factories.
-The same is true for Japanese manufacturers shipping pianos from Indonesia to Japan then doing some finishing in Japan and then marking the piano as made in Japan.
-The end result as Larry Fine author of the pianobuyer.com says is that there are now no bad pianos being made today and his rating of yesterday are a map of the piano market today, not an actual quality rating as it once was years ago.
+The same is true for Japanese manufacturers shipping pianos from Indonesia to Japan then doing some finishing work in Japan and then marking the piano as made in Japan.
+The end result as Larry Fine author of the pianobuyer.com says is there are now no bad pianos being made today and his rating of yesterday are a map of the piano market today, not an actual quality rating as it once was years ago.
 As long as you are buying from a reputable source, you can expect to get at street prices a good entry level upright piano at just under $3,000, and an entry level baby grand piano under $7,000.
 Quality, furthermore, improves from there as the prices go up.

 The Piano Shopper’s Price-Performance Value Curve